MG-RAST/Shock/README.md

 docker pull mgrast/shock
 ```

-Or, to build the Docker image on you own:
+Or, to build the Docker image on your own:
 ```bash
 git clone --recursive https://github.com/MG-RAST/Shock.git cd Shock